 2. Neck Width

 As with everything else, a thin neck comes with its shortcomings, including difficulties playing fingerstyle music and the lack of chunky sound that is often seen in guitars with wide necks.
-You should consider getting a wider neck guitar if you have smaller hands but large fingers to increase your skill.
+You should consider getting a wide-neck guitar if you have fat fingers.

 3. Scale Length